ambrop72/aprinter/README.md

 ### Runtime configuration

 When runtime configuration is available, the values of many parameters can be adjusted at runtime, and the values specified in the web GUI are used as defaults only.
 Notable things that cannot be configured at runtime are various structural aspects such as the presence of devices/features and hardware mapping of features (including pins).

 Board-specific notes:

-  * RAMPS-FD: I2C EEPROM is used for storage, which is not present on old boards.
+  * Duet, RADDS, RAMPS-FD: SD card is used for configuration storage.
-  * RAMPS: Due to lack of RAM, some configuration options are not configurable at runtime.
+  * RAMPS, Melzi: EEPROM in the microcontroller is used.
   * 4pi: The internal flash is used for storage, which gets erased every time the device is programmed.

 Runtime configuration commands: